-The symptoms of pelvic misalignment can take quite some time to show up (and can be quite broad in nature), and the condition is often first recognized as a leg-length discrepancy.
-Such discrepancies can be mistakenly attributed to permanent biomechanical issues when in fact they are often a temporary condition brought on by poor pelvic alignment.
-Thus the tendency is to leap quickly to orthotics in such a situation, when in fact appropriate corrective and preventative exercises may address the true issue.
+The symptoms of pelvic misalignment can take quite some time to show up (and can be quite broad in nature).
+That's why the condition is often first recognized as a leg-length discrepancy.
+When the doc tells you one leg is shorter than the other, it's a diagnosis that is addressed as a permanent biomechanical issue when in fact it could be a temporary condition brought on by poor pelvic alignment.
+Too many folks make the leap to orthotics when appropriate corrective and preventative exercises may address the true issue.

 On the "longer leg" (raised side of the hip), which experiences greater impact and torsional forces, runners can experience:

 • Hip injuries or soreness: This seems the most obvious, as the increased force of impact is transmitted all the way up to the hip.

 • Hamstring strains and piriformis syndrome: The longer leg can end up bearing slightly more of the work in propelling you forward, thus making the hamstring more vulnerable to strains.